How to Actually Start Saving Money While Still Paying Rent and Bills

-Consider using public transportation to save money.
-This is also a fantastic way to help in saving the environment as this lessens pollution.
+Consider walking, cycling, or using public transportation to save money.
+This form of travel is also a fantastic way to help in protecting the environment as this lessens pollution.

-If you have office-mates who take the same route as you do, how about organizing a carpool?
+If you have office-mates, who take the same route as you do, how about organising a carpool?
 Take turns on who will drive for specific days or divide the gasoline expenses with the driver or car owner.

 If you can do your tasks at home, ask your boss if you can spend some days of the week working from home.

 Make sure that you still complete your assignments even when you’re not working in the office.

 Some people are compulsive buyers.